rage/java-programming/data/osa-1/3-reading-input.md

 Write a program, which asks user for the name of a character and the job of the character.
 Then the program prints a little story.

 <!-- Ohjelman tulostuksen tulee olla kuten esimerkissä -- huomaa, että nimi ja ammatti muuttuu syötteen perusteella. -->
-The output must be as shown below -- note, that the name and the job change debending on user input.
+The output must be as shown below -- note, that the name and the job depend on the user input.

 <sample-output>